 The Refrigerator Trips the Circuit Breaker

-A refrigerator that trips a circuit breaker often, especially when starting up, is another sign that the compressor is beginning to fail.
-As the compressor ages, it takes an increasingly longer period of time to reach operating speed than a well-working compressor.
+A commercial refrigerator that trips a circuit breaker often, especially when starting up, is another sign that the compressor is beginning to fail.
+As the commercial refrigerator compressor ages, it takes an increasingly longer period of time to reach operating speed than a well-working compressor.
 Increasing time prolongs the period of inrush current, otherwise known as surge-on current, that can cause breakers to trip.

 The Refrigerator is Running Loudly

 Noise often accompanies a failing compressor.
 When the bearings start failing, the noise is usually combined with an increase in current draw, causing circuit breakers to trip.
-A compressor with failing bearings will also run hot, and give off a hot oily smell resulting from overheated wiring.
+A commercial refrigerator compressor with failing bearings will also run hot, and give off a hot oily smell resulting from overheated wiring.
 When the valves cause the noise, it is usually from failure to cool properly.

-With the increasing need for refrigeration, compressors are being developed in vast amounts and with “newer” and “better” technology.
+With the increasing need for commercial refrigeration, compressors are being developed in vast amounts and with “newer” and “better” technology.
 However, the basics of a refrigerator compressor remain the same.
-With so many refrigeration compressor types available, selecting the right one for your application can be overwhelming.
-Each compressor uses a different method to pressurize the refrigerant, but there are other differences which depend on the application, location, ambient conditions, etc. Some factors to consider for the best refrigerator compressor are:
+With so many commercial refrigeration compressor types available, selecting the right one for your application can be overwhelming.
+Each compressor uses a different method to pressurize the refrigerant, but there are other differences that depend on the application, location, ambient conditions, etc. Some factors to consider for the best refrigerator compressor are:

 - Operating efficiency